-Answered By: Gabe Gossett Last Updated: Jan 14, 2016 Views: 1677
+Answered By: Gabe Gossett Last Updated: Jan 09, 2018 Views: 2950

 For standardized classic works, such as the Bible or Qu'ran, you can simply use an in-text citation and omit that entry from the reference list.
 If the source is translated, list the year of the translation with "trans." before it.
 For example, (Laozi, trans.
 2013).
 If you know the year the source was originally published, include that in your citation.
-For exampe, (Donne, 1624/2013).
-If you are citing or referring to a specific part of a classical work use the standardized numbering system for that work in the place of page numbers.
+For example, (Donne, 1624/2013).
+For more information on citing reprinted material, see this FAQ entry.

 Major classical works may be omitted from the reference list, otherwise follow the regular conventions for the source you consulted.

-APA Publication Manual, 6th Ed., pages 178-179.
+For more information, see the APA Publication Manual, pages 178-179.